avidler/weight-tracker/client/README.md

-Here is a weight tracker
+Here is the React part of the project.